PARTERÍA DE MÉXICO PARA EL MUNDO

 You are cordially invited to attend the Traditional Mexican Parteria International Gathering and Intensive Training in Tonalá, Jalisco this coming Spring Break 2020.

-This 5-day/6-night intensive retreat is open to women of color and allies.
+This 5-day/6-night intensive retreat is open to women of color and allies who practice in communities of color.
 It is intended to respectfully preserve and promote traditional indigenous birth practices of Mexico.

 We are honored to feature